mscook/SeqFindR/README.rst

      >, bla-TEM, , [classification]

-The script **vfdb_to_seqfindr** is now included in SeqFindR to convert VFDB formatted files (or like) to SeqFindR formatted database files.
+The script **vfdb_to_seqfindr** is now included in SeqFindr to convert VFDB formatted files (or like) to SeqFindr formatted database files.

 VFDB: Virulence Factors Database (www.mgc.ac.cn/VFs/) is a reference database for bacterial virulence factors.